drawbuildplay/drawbuildplay.github.io/content/blog/home-building-checklist-floorplan/index.md

 Ceiling Height
 --------------

+While high ceilings can be impressive, consider the practical aspects like maintenance and energy efficiency.
+A balance between aesthetic and practicality is key.

 Ceiling height isn't something I would have considered originally.
 But in my first home, we had high 2 story ceilings.
 Changing those light bulbs when they arae up there are a total pain.
 In some of the rooms, the ceilings would be high and coved.
 Looks good, but then when a smoke alarm is mounted high up there and starts chirping in the middle of the night, you will be cursing like a clown.
 Even climbing up a ladder I struggled to reach to change the batteries.

 My new home has 10ft ceilings on the main floor, and 9ft ceilings upstairs.
 This is a great compromise of having high ceilings giving a spacious interior, while still being practical to reach bulbs and smoke alarms.
 The only area we have 2 story open ceilings is in the entrance foyer.
 We luckliy havent had to change those chandelier bulbs yet, but this is where we compromised because we loved so much about the rest of our floor plan.

 Feng Shui / Vastu Shashtra
 --------------------------

+Incorporate elements of Feng Shui or Vastu Shashtra for a harmonious and energy-efficient home design.
+These ancient principles can guide room placement, color choices, and overall layout for a balanced living environment.

 This is diving into the old texts from China (Feng Shui) and India (Vastu Shashtra).
 The idea's between the two cultures are similar, in that they aim to create peace and harmony between where we live, how we arrange our rooms, and nature.
 They both believe that the balance between objects in the room and light will impact our well being.